mattszabo/zendesk-search/README.md

 Node.js - Installation instructions for the latest version can be found at https://nodejs.org/en/

 ##Installation instructions
-From the command line, type the following:
+From the command line, run the following commands:
 ```
 git clone https://github.com/wekilledit/zendesk-search.git zendesk-search
 cd zendesk-search